 Site Overlay

-We look behind ‘the weasel words’ and ‘wordsmithing’ using tools like the North Star framework to get to the orgs clarity of purpose.
+We are no strangers to the continuous demands of customers and executives.
+It is important to ensure that your org and engineering teams are producing “things” that people need them to do.
+We look behind ‘the weasel words’ and ‘wordsmithing’ using tools like the North Star framework to get to your orgs clarity of purpose.

-Dave Mark and Mike talk about Clarity of Purpose
+Dave Mark and Mike talk about the North Star Framework and Purpose

 We often have conversations about transformation and purpose.
-And something we talk about in The Value Flywheel Effect book is clarity of purpose.
-It’s really about transformation.
+We discuss this in detail in The Value Flywheel Effect.
 A lot of companies are transforming.
-And I often think, do you know what you are transforming into?
+Do you know what you are transforming into?
 It’s an area that we’ve had a lot of conversations on and experiences of transformation and changing companies using the North Star framework.
-Do you think most companies know what they’re transforming to?

 North Star Framework and Purpose from The Serverless Edge